MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-playstatechange.md

 ---
 title: PlayStateChange Event of the AxWindowsMediaPlayer Object
-description: The PlayStateChange event occurs when the play state of the Windows Media Player control changes. ms.assetid: 'f8823c90-2084-4771-a2fe-7081d4e49e63'
+description: The PlayStateChange event occurs when the play state of the Windows Media Player control changes. ms.assetid: f8823c90-2084-4771-a2fe-7081d4e49e63
+keywords:
-keywords: ["PlayStateChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- PlayStateChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: